SYRIA TRIP 3RD OF JULY – 9TH OF JULY 2022

 gus1thego

-MAURITANIA IRON ORE TRAIN – GROUP TRIP – 19TH OCTOBER to 26TH OCTOBER 2024
+MAURITANIA IRON ORE TRAIN – GROUP TRIP – 23rd APRIL to 29TH APRIL 2025

 IRON ORE TRAIN Tour Classic Itinerary

-'The World's LONGEST TRAIN'
+'The World's LONGEST IRON ORE TRAIN'

-I have now done the Iron Ore Train in Mauritania 7 times and I can tell you this is one of the most amazing travel experiences you can do in Africa, which by the way is my favourite Continent, because of all the wild adventures.
+I have now done the Iron Ore Train in Mauritania 9 times and I can tell you this is one of the most amazing travel experiences you can do in Africa, which by the way is my favourite Continent, because of all the wild adventures.
 To jump on the World’s longest train 700 km through the SAHARA DESERT is one the absolute best and most authentic travel experiences you can get and everyone in my previous groups ranked the trip 1 million/10.
 These are memories we have together now!

 Mauritania Iron Ore Train – Gus1thego Expedition